 And in the winters, skiers flock to the area to hit the snow-covered slopes.
 It’s one of the best Romanian cities to ski at.

 If you’re not too outdoorsy, this Romanian city’s green parks, cozy cafes, and glorious architecture gives you plenty to embrace and enjoy.

 Not finished exploring these wonderful Romanian cities?
 Take a magical tour through eight of these Romanian cities below.

 Romania has something for everyone.
-It has luscious valleys, beautiful coastline, and some incredible cities.
+It has luscious valleys, a beautiful coastline, and some incredible cities.

 From the major Romanian cities to the landscape Romanian cities, all offer a unique experience.